UW-CTRL/lmc-book/lectures/lqr.md

 u^*_{t} &= -K_{t}x_{t}
 ```

-The update equation for this discrete-time finite horizong setting is called the **dynamic Riccati equation**.
+The update equation for this discrete-time finite horizon setting is called the **dynamic Riccati equation**.
 We can find the values for $P_T, P_{T-1},\ldots, P_1, P_0$ offline, simply by using the dynamic Riccati equation, starting from $T$ and iterating *backward* in time.
 Once we find all the values for $P_t$, we can also compute all the gains $K_0, K_1, \ldots, K_{T-1}$, also offline.
 The online, to find the optimal control at time step $t$, we simply look up our value for $K_t$ and compute $u^*_t = -K_tx_t$.